 - a.
-The school will produce a document retention and disposal schedule.
+Walter Infant School and Nursery will produce a document retention and disposal schedule.
 This will be based on the retention guidelines from the Information and Records Management Society (IRMS) Toolkit for Schools and any other guidance, e.g. DfE, Local Authority. - b.
 Appropriate measures will be taken to ensure that data that is no longer required, whether in paper or electronic form, is disposed of securely. - c.
-The school will ensure appropriate disposal of all devices that hold school data. - d.
+Walter Infant School and Nursery will ensure appropriate disposal of all devices that hold school data. - d.
 A destruction record will be kept for all data and devices that are disposed of.